11 easy tricks to get the cheapest flights

-The only circumstances where this might not be a good option for you is if you tend to enjoy exploring when you’re on holiday, so will be likely to want to eat out a lot.
-As all your food and drink is included in the price (and yes, this includes alcohol), you’ll save a ridiculous amount of cash by eating all your meals at your hotel.
+The only circumstance where this might not be a good option for you is if you tend to enjoy exploring when you're on holiday, and will be likely to want to eat out a lot.
+As all your food and drink is included in the price (and yes, this includes alcohol), you'll save a ridiculous amount of cash by eating all your meals at your hotel.

 Look for student discounts and deals

-Might sound like an obvious one, but always check whether an airline will let you whip out the old trusty student discount card.
+This might sound like an obvious one, but always check whether an airline will let you whip out the trusty student discount card.

-This applies for both airlines and holiday companies alike, for anything from domestic to round-the-world trips; A good place to start is our own travel student discounts directory.
+This applies for both airlines and holiday companies alike, for anything from domestic to round-the-world trips - a good place to start is our own directory of student discounts on travel.

 The last thing anyone wants is a whole lotta spam in their inboxes, so signing up to travel company newsletters might not sound too appealing.
 However, it's probably time we all just accepted that this is the only way to get notified of the best deals at the right time, and travel companies and airlines are particularly good at rewarding newsletter subscribers.

-For example, Ryanair and Virgin Airlines will always notify their subscribers of their massive sales that they run a few times a year before they start advertising.
+For example, Ryanair will always notify their subscribers of the massive sales that they run a few times a year before they start advertising.
 As seats are always limited in these instances, it really does pay off to put up with the inbox clogging!

-You can also sign up to our student deals newsletter and we’ll send you details of any travel deals that we come across (no spam, promise!).
-Another good tip would be to keep an eye on our Travel Student Deals section which we update most days.
+You can also sign up to our student deals newsletter and WhatsApp group to be kept in the loop with any travel deals that we come across (no spam, promise!).
+Another good tip would be to keep an eye on our Travel Student Deals section which we update most days!

 Got any more insider tips or tricks we've missed?
 Give us a shout in the comments below!